 Unlike the other jobs I’ve had over the years, this one seemed to offer me little in the way of challenge, opportunity for self-expression, or meaningful contributions.
 All I did was slop food, push another tray.
 Where was the reward or fulfillment in that?
 As far as I could see, there was none.
 What I could see was an endless string of days waking up at three in the morning for yet another shift of mind-numbing redundancy.
 In contrast to other assignments I suddenly found myself working with all but a handful of men who had no idea what teamwork or job pride meant, and was forced to be on my guard against players and self-proclaimed pimps who spent their work days regaling one another with stories of past illegalities or trying to set up whoever they thought was an easy mark.

-Taking into account a long list of offenders serving life and natural life sentences since the 1980s, the 103 youth offenders between the ages of 14 and 17 who are just beginning their sentences of life without parole, and adding the thousands in county custody awaiting trial, sentencing, and shipment to IDOC, the Department of Corrections finds itself no longer able to afford such extravagances as new facilities, adequate manpower, or vocation and rehabilitation services that might in the long run reduce recidivism.
+Taking into account a long list of people serving life and natural life sentences since the 1980s, the 103 youth offenders between the ages of 14 and 17 who are just beginning their sentences of life without parole, and adding the thousands in county custody awaiting trial, sentencing, and shipment to IDOC, the Department of Corrections finds itself no longer able to afford such extravagances as new facilities, adequate manpower, or vocation and rehabilitation services that might in the long run reduce recidivism.

-On an individual basis, inmates serving time behind the wall find their living conditions sliding back into something like what they must have been in the early 1900s rather than the first decade of the 21st century.
+On an individual basis, people serving time behind the wall find their living conditions sliding back into something like what they must have been in the early 1900s rather than the first decade of the 21st century.
 While prison is, and should be, about punishment, this should not be used as an excuse for substandard care and treatment of those held in custody.
 Regrettably that seems to have become the case more often than not in recent years.
 The bare minimum has become the standard.

-Here at Menard, for instance, inmates count themselves lucky if we can finagle two pair of new, even used state pants and shirts a year.
+Here at Menard, for instance, people count themselves lucky if we can finagle two pair of new, even used state pants and shirts a year.
 All too often clothing slips come back to us with the request crossed out, or the slip is conveniently lost altogether, thus resolving the problem for a clothing house whose shelves grow increasingly bare as the fiscal year winds down.

 Population increases and staff shortages mean medical and dental care are harder to come by.
 A two-year waiting list for routine medical or dental checkups is not unusual any more.
 Since staff shortages increase the workload for all, things like medical follow-up, timely prescription refills, even patient bed checks are sometimes neglected.
-When this happens, consequences can be fatal, as was demonstrated a couple years ago when an inmate admitted to the Health Care Unit on Christmas Eve was found dead in his cell the next morning.
+When this happens, consequences can be fatal, as was demonstrated a couple years ago when a person admitted to the Health Care Unit on Christmas Eve was found dead in his cell the next morning.
 Cause of death?
 Hypothermia.

-Even the inmate commissary has felt the budgetary strain, compelling supervisors to raise prices on items already on the shelves or replacing those items with outrageously priced items that they hope will increase profits, a percentage of which will find its way into their pockets.
+Even the commissary has felt the budgetary strain, compelling supervisors to raise prices on items already on the shelves or replacing those items with outrageously priced items that they hope will increase profits, a percentage of which will find its way into their pockets.

 Last year, for instance the $105 Brother electric typewriter sold in the commissary for several years was suddenly removed “for security reasons” and a clear cased $272 typewriter was offered in its place.
 Beard trimmers, once disapproved and even removed from electric razors purchased at commissary suddenly became approved property in yet another clear case model which also required the added expense every month of AA batteries.
-Strangely enough, trimmers are still regularly removed from electric razors, forcing inmates to decide either to buy a clear case model or simply use nail clippers to trim beards and mustaches.
+Strangely enough, trimmers are still regularly removed from electric razors, forcing people to decide either to buy a clear case model or simply use nail clippers to trim beards and mustaches.